Canadian home sales hold steady in November

-The actual (not seasonally adjusted) national average price for homes sold in June 2014 was $413,215, up 6.9 per cent from the same month last year.
+The actual (not seasonally adjusted) national average price for homes sold in November 2014 was $413,649, up 5.7 per cent from the same month last year.

 The information contained in this news release combines both major market and national MLS® sales information from the previous month.